 General Operating/Flexible Support Grants

-To help meet the needs of our nonprofit partners, our neighbors, and to target resources to where they are needed most, OceanFirst Foundation offered General Operating/Flexible Support Grants in 2024.
-The 2024 application deadlines have passed and we are not currently accepting new requests.
-Check back in 2025 for more information.
+To help meet the needs of our nonprofit partners, our neighbors, and to target resources to where they are needed most, OceanFirst Foundation will again offer General Operating/Flexible Support Grants in 2024.
+Be sure to review the guidelines below before selecting only ONE option.

 Who May Apply